influxdata/docs-v2/content/influxdb/cloud-serverless/admin/billing/data-usage.md

 The Cloud Serverless and Cloud 2 UI **Usage** page is currently experiencing an issue that may cause the data usage reports to be inaccurate or incomplete.
+Please note that actual billing records are not affected.
 Our team is actively working to resolve this issue.
 We apologize for any inconvenience and appreciate your patience.